 The high costs of drug development call out for more advanced technologies.
 More accurate models for testing potential candidate drugs can reduce the associated costs.
 Organ on a chips are microenvironments created using microfluidic technology that are lined with human cells and are capable of mimicking the natural environment of the associated organs.
 Organ-on-a-chips enable researchers to create a condition that better mimics the pathophysiological conditions of the human body.
 The spatial structure of the cells along with a controlled flow of air, blood, and nutrients creates a condition similar to the body.
 The candidate drug could be mixed with the circulating flow to expose the cell culture to the treatment and the transparent nature of the microfluidic chips allows for real-time imaging of the cells to determine the response to the administered drug.
 Multiple organs can also be connected to each other to observe how the compound affects organs other than the target organ.
 Also, the drugs that work on individuals do not necessarily work on a population.
 Organ-on-a-chips can be employed by culturing primary cells from donors (or by converting the IPSCs to the desired cells) and testing the efficacy of the drug for a population.

-Organ-on-a-chips can save millions of dollars by replacing the trial and error process with a more efficient, and reliable method.
-Examples of organ-on-a-chips fabricated include but are not limited to the gut on a chip, liver on a chip, lung on a chip, muscle on a chip, intestine on a chip, multiple organs on a chip, etc. uFluidix has years of experience in design and fabrication of organ-on-a-chips.
-Contact us today to get your organ on a chip device fabricated in a short time and for a reasonable price.
+These Microfluidic devices can save millions of dollars by replacing the trial and error process with a more efficient, and reliable method.
+Examples of organ-on-a-chips fabricated include but are not limited to the gut on a chip, liver on a chip, lung on a chip, muscle on a chip, intestine on a chip, multiple organs on a chip, etc. uFluidix has years of experience in custom design and fabrication of organ-on-a-chips.
+Contact us today to purchase your organ on a chip device fabricated in a short time and for a reasonable price.

 There are questions that should be addressed before moving the organ on a chips to the mainstream applications.
 Learn more about these aspects of organ on a chips.